House Price Prediction using Machine Learning Techniques

 In addition, the following data imputations were performed:

-- Missing values in some numeric features were imputed with their mode.
+- Values in some numeric features were imputed with their mode.
 These features are Functional, Electrical, KitchenQual, Exterior1st, Exterior2nd, SaleType, MSZoning, and LotFrontage.

 - Missing values in GarageType, GarageFinish, GarageQual, and GarageCond were filled with zero.

-- Missing values in BsmtFinType2, BsmtExposure, BsmtFinType1, BsmtCond, and BsmtQual were imputed with No Basement.
+- Values in BsmtFinType2, BsmtExposure, BsmtFinType1, BsmtCond, and BsmtQual were imputed with No Basement.

 - Missing values in BsmtFinSF1, BsmtFinSF2, BsmtUnfSF, TotalBsmtSF, BsmtFullBath, and BsmtHalfBath were filled with zero.

-- Missing values in GarageYrBlt were imputed with No Garage.
+- Values in GarageYrBlt were imputed with No Garage.

 - Missing values in MasVnrType were imputed with None.

-- Missing values in MasVnrArea were filled with zero.
+- Values in MasVnrArea were filled with zero.

 - The Utilities feature was dropped because it won’t help for prediction